javivelasco/react-css-themr/README.md

 ## The approach

-Taking ideas from [future-react-ui](https://github.com/nikgraf/future-react-ui) and [react-themeable](https://github.com/markdalgleish/react-themeable), a component should be shipped without styles.
-This means we can consider the styles as an injectable dependency.
-In CSS Modules you can consider the imported classnames object as a theme for a component.
-Therefore, every styled component should define a classname API to be used in the rendering function.
+Taking ideas from [future-react-ui](https://github.com/nikgraf/future-react-ui) and [react-themeable](https://github.com/markdalgleish/react-themeable), a component should be shipped **without** styles.
+This means we can consider the styles as an **injectable dependency**.
+In CSS Modules you can consider the imported classnames object as a **theme** for a component.
+Therefore, every styled component should define a *classname API* to be used in the rendering function.

-The most immediate way of providing a classname object is via props.
+The most immediate way of providing a classname object is via *props*.
 In case you want to import a component with a theme already injected, you have to write a higher order component that does the job.
 This is ok for your own components, but for ui-kits like [React Toolbox](www.react-toolbox.com) or [Belle](http://http://nikgraf.github.io/belle/), you'd have to write a wrapper for every single component you want to use.
-In this fancy, you can understand the theme as a set of related classname objects for different components.
+In this fancy, you can understand the theme as a **set** of related classname objects for different components.
 It makes sense to group them together in a single object and move it through the component tree using a context.
-This way, you can provide a theme either via context, hoc or props.
+This way, you can provide a theme either via **context**, **hoc** or **props**.

-The approach of react-css-themr consists of a provider and a decorator.
+The approach of react-css-themr consists of a *provider* and a *decorator*.
 The provider sets a context theme.
-The decorator adds to your components the logic to figure out which theme should be used, depending on configuration, context and props.
+The decorator adds to your components the logic to figure out which theme should be used or how should it be composed, depending on configuration, context and props.

 ## Combining CSS modules

 There are three possible sources for your component.
-Sorted by priority: context, configuration and props.
+Sorted by priority: **context**, **configuration** and **props**.
 Any of them can be missing.
 In case multiple themes are present,  you may want to compose the final classnames object in three different ways:

--  Override: the theme object with the highest priority is the one used.
+-  *Override*: the theme object with the highest priority is the one used.
-- Softly merging: theme objects are merged but if a key is present in more than one object, the final value corresponds to the theme with highest priority.
+- *Softly merging*: theme objects are merged but if a key is present in more than one object, the final value corresponds to the theme with highest priority.
-- Deeply merging: theme objects are merged and if a key is present in more than one object, the values for each objects are concatenated.
+- *Deeply merging*: theme objects are merged and if a key is present in more than one object, the values for each objects are concatenated.

 You can choose whatever you want.
-We consider the last one as the most flexible so it's selected by default.
+We consider the last one as the most flexible so it's selected *by default*.

 ## How does it work?